soumik-uxd/docker-recipes/kafka/stacks/custom/multi-broker-zk/README.md

 ```bash
 docker-compose up -d
 ```
-The zookeeper instance should start at port 2181, the kafka broker at ports 9092, 9093 and 9094 respectively.
+The zookeeper instance should start at ports 2181, the kafka broker at ports 9092, 9093 and 9094 respectively.

 2. Now we can create a topic using the kafka cli inside the broker
 ```bash